-The City has determined that for community amenity valuation purposes the base gross floor area allowed would be 42,154 square feet, or a 105% total floor area ratio.
+The City has determined that for community amenity valuation purposes the base gross floor area allowed would be 220,776 square feet, or a 105% total floor area ratio.
 The maximum residential floor area ratio would be 90% with a density of 30 dwelling units per acre and the maximum non-residential floor area would be 15%.

-The proposed development would contain 95,371 square feet of gross floor area, for a 237.6% floor area ratio.
-Nearly all of that area would be residential, with only a very minor commercial component.
+The proposed development would contain 471,986 square feet of gross floor area, according to the building plans.
+The floor area ratio would be 224.5%.
+Nearly all of that area would be residential, with the exception being the very small commercial component that would comprise just 0.43% of the total gross floor area, or a 0.96% FAR.

-Street scene; looking west/northwest on Independence Drive; the subject property is visible toward the right side
+Street scene; looking west/northwest on Constitution Drive; the subject property is toward the left side